-- or updated or do the municipalities agree that an IDP is not needed? - Given your answers to the questions above, what are some approaches that would be effective and efficient to negotiating and exploring these identified services?
+- III.
+IDP Focus Areas: Determine the status of the IDP.
+Does an IDP need to be prepared, or updated or do the municipalities agree that an IDP is not needed? - Given your answers to the questions above, what are some approaches that would be effective and efficient to negotiating and exploring these identified services?
 The following are process options.
 They are not an exhaustive list and are provided to help create discussion. - I. Separate negotiations with all municipalities; - II.
 Negotiation by identified municipalities on individual services that would serve all municipalities; - III.
 Negotiation of an overarching ICF for multiple municipalities (i.e. County and 4 summer villages around the same lake) - How are you going to negotiate?
 Develop an Intermunicipal Negotiation Committees Terms of Reference/Negotiation Protocols using Tool D: Sample ICF Terms of Reference. - I. Who needs to be on the negotiation committee? - II.
 When and where should they meet? - III.
 How are you going to keep the respective councils informed and get their input? - IV.
 How are we going to communicate with the public and media?